Selection Criteria

 What is the CSU|LAW Hall of Fame?

 Our Hall of Fame, established by Dean Lee Fisher in 2017, is an outgrowth of our covenant with our students, faculty, staff, graduates, and community to hold true to our commitments and traditions, dedicated to diversity, opportunity, excellence, and civic responsibility.
 We have a long, proud history dating back to 1897.
-Cleveland-Marshall College of Law was one of the first law school in Ohio to admit women and one of the first in the nation to admit minorities.
+CSU College of Law was one of the first law schools in Ohio to admit women and one of the first in the nation to admit minorities.
 It was our graduates who laid the foundation for the Cleveland legal profession and who led the fight for civil rights in Northeast Ohio.

 Who is eligible for the CSU|LAW Hall of Fame?

-The Hall of Fame honors individuals who have contributed to the past, present, and/or future success and reputation of C|M|LAW.
+The Hall of Fame honors individuals who have contributed to the past, present, and/or future success and reputation of CSU|LAW.
 The inductees may include living and deceased alumni and community leaders, and living and deceased former faculty, deans, and staff.
+For an alumnus to be inducted, they must have graduated from CSU|LAW at least 15 years or more from the year of the Hall of Fame event.
+Each year, we induct no more than one person in the following three categories: former dean, former faculty member, and former staff member.

 Must an honoree be a CSU|LAW graduate?